jacksonllee/pycantonese/src/pycantonese/data/rime_cantonese/README.md

 Data source: https://github.com/rime/rime-cantonese/tree/2021.05.16

 License: CC BY 4.0.
-A copy is included at `pycantonese/data/rime_cantonese/LICENSE.txt` (path from the PyCantonese repository root).
+A copy is included at `src/pycantonese/data/rime_cantonese/LICENSE.txt` (path from the PyCantonese repository root).

-The script `download_and_resegment.py` downloads the rime-cantonese data files listed below, resegments the data to improve quality according to `resegmented.txt`, and outputs JSON files used by PyCantonese during runtime.
+The script `download_and_postprocess.py` downloads the rime-cantonese data files listed below, resegments the data to improve quality according to `resegmented.txt`, fixes the known issues according to `fixes.txt`, and outputs JSON files used by PyCantonese during runtime.

 | Source file from rime-cantonese | JSON file in PyCantonese  | Contents in the JSON file |